Company rule in India: Telegraphy

 Before the advent of electric telegraphy, the word "telegraph" had been used for semaphore signalling.
 During the period 1820–1830, the East India Company's Government in India seriously considered constructing signalling towers ("telegraph" towers), each a hundred feet high and separated from the next by eight miles, along the entire distance from Calcutta to Bombay.
 Although such towers were built in Bengal and Bihar, the India-wide semaphore network never took off.
 By mid-century, electric telegraphy had become viable, and hand signalling obsolete.

-W. B. O'Shaughnessy, a professor of chemistry in the Calcutta Medical College, received permission in 1851 to conduct a trial run for a telegraph service from Calcutta to Diamond Harbour along the river Hooghly.
+W. B. O'Shaughnessy, a professor of chemistry in the Calcutta Medical College, received permission in 1851 to conduct a trial run for a telegraph service from Calcutta to Diamond Harbour along the Hooghly River.
 Four telegraph offices, mainly for shipping-related business, were also opened along the river that year.
 The telegraph receiver used in the trial was a galvanoscope of O'Shaughnessy's design and manufactured in India.
 When the experiment was deemed to be a success a year later, the Governor-General of India, Lord Dalhousie, sought permission from the Court of Directors of the company for the construction of telegraph lines from "Calcutta to Agra, Agra to Bombay, Agra to Peshawar, and Bombay to Madras, extending in all over 3,050 miles and including forty-one offices".
 The permission was soon granted; by February 1855 all the proposed telegraph lines had been constructed and were being used to send paid messages.
 O'Shaughnessy's instrument was used all over India until early 1857, when it was supplanted by the Morse instrument.
-By 1857, the telegraph network had expanded to 4,555 miles of lines and sixty two offices, and had reached as far as the hill station of Ootacamund in the Nilgiri Hills and the port of Calicut on the southwest coast of India.
+By 1857, the telegraph network had expanded to 4,555 miles of lines and sixty-two offices, and had reached as far as the hill station of Ootacamund in the Nilgiri Hills and the port of Calicut on the southwest coast of India.
 During the Indian rebellion of 1857, more than seven hundred miles of telegraph lines were destroyed by the rebel forces, mainly in the North-Western Provinces.
 The East India Company was nevertheless able to use the remaining intact lines to warn many outposts of impending disturbances.
 The political value of the new technology was, thus, driven home to the company, and, in the following year, not only were the destroyed lines rebuilt, but the network was expanded further by 2,000 miles.